Easy HTTP (POST) communication with UnityWebRequest

 summary

-In this way, I was able to write a fairly simple HTTP communication process.
+In this way, we were able to write HTTP communication processing in a fairly simple manner.

-Since it is a communication process, it will not work without a server-side implementation, but I have uploaded the sample code to GitHub.
+Since it is communication processing, it will not work without server-side implementation, but I will upload the sample code to GitHub anyway.

 Unity Sample

-The base class of the sample does not inherit MonoBehaviour, so coroutines could not be used as is.
+The sample base class does not inherit from MonoBehaviour, so coroutines could not be used directly.

-Using coroutines in classes that do not inherit MonoBehavior
+Using coroutines in classes that do not inherit from MonoBehaviour.

 lastly